skibu/LiminalRack/docs/liminalChangelog.md

 - 8/7/25
   - Changed tooltips to only display 2 digit precision for floating point numbers
+  - Greatly pruned down sample rate choices because there were so many of them
 - 8/6/25
   - Can use larger font for menus
   - Got rid of key shortcuts in menus for when no keyboard being used (touch screen)